dtischler95/peptideTransformer/RESULTS.md

 five seeds (1, 2, 3, 4, 42) and the tables report mean ± SD across them.
 Per-model numbers are read from each run's `metrics.json`.
 No cross-organism averages are reported: the organisms are clinically selected, independent datasets, so each one stands on its own.

+One asymmetry to keep in mind when reading the model comparison: the classical models are tuned by per-organism grid search, while BERT runs one fixed optimizer configuration for every organism (learning rate 1e-5, weight decay 0.01, ReduceLROnPlateau, up to 50 epochs with early stopping on validation loss, patience 5).
+BERT is therefore evaluated at a single sensible setting, not a per-dataset-tuned optimum.
+A BERT deficit on small datasets should be read with this in mind, it can reflect the fixed configuration rather than the architecture.

 ## MIC regression (sequence only)